TiagONTOP/QuantPerformancePortfolio/README.md

 - **Problem:** A naive $O(N^2)$ autocorrelation computation for signal analysis (e.g., mean reversion detection) is unusable on long time series.
 - **Solution:** Applied the [Wiener–Khinchin theorem](https://en.wikipedia.org/wiki/Wiener%E2%80%93Khinchin_theorem) to compute autocorrelation via the Fast Fourier Transform (FFT).
 - **Result:** **~500× acceleration** by reducing algorithmic complexity from quadratic ($O(N^2)$) to quasi-linear ($O(N \log N)$).

-> **[NOTE]**
-> The summary above is a placeholder.
-You previously provided a duplicate README for this study.
-> Please supply the correct `README.md` so I can integrate the actual metrics.

 ---